 How to Set and Wind an Original Antique Railroad Grade Pocket Watch

 In this video we discuss how to set and wind an original antique Railroad Grade pocket watch for reference when learning about our Railroad Edition wrist watches.
+The lever was actually a safety mechanism on the Railroads so a Conductor or Engineer would not accidentally change the time!

 Railroad grade watches were the best because they had to be.
 The individuals designing and manufacturing them knew that people's lives depended on their timekeeping accuracy and that these watches would need to be accurate when used, day in and day out, in a variety of different environmental conditions.
 Instead of sacrificing form for function, the great American watch companies went above and beyond to make railroad grade watches the most beautifully decorated of all.
 Gazing at the stunning mechanism beat out its steady cadence connects you to the hardworking men and women who helped make our nation what it is today.
 Vortic uses cutting edge technology to preserve an important part of United States history that will never be replicated again.